RESIDENT OWNED COMMUNITIES (ROC) USA

-ROC (Resident Owned Communities) USA, a national 501(c)3, has converted 200 mobile home communities in 14 states to resident ownership, thus preserving affordability and promoting self-determination for 15,000 people.
+ROC (Resident Owned Communities) USA, a national 501(c)3, has converted 250 mobile home communities in 17 states to resident ownership, thus preserving affordability and promoting self-determination for more than 17,000 families.
 ROC’s cooperative housing business model transitions mobile home communities (MHC’s) to resident-owned communities by providing financing and technical assistance so that the existing residents can acquire the mobile home park land from the owner and self-determine their future.

 ROC USA is comprised of two subsidiaries, ROC USA Network and ROC USA® Capital, a community development financial institution (CDFI) that makes loans for community purchase, rehabilitation, refinancing, and pre-purchase due diligence.
 The formation of a resident cooperative is the first step, as the resident cooperative purchases the property directly from owners, followed by completing the site due diligence and obtaining ROC financing.
 After going through the process and closing the purchase of the Mobile Home Community (MHC), the resident cooperative becomes the governing body of the park.
 Unification of land and housing ensures community owners’ self-determination.

 HOW IS THISTLE INVOLVED WITH ROC USA?